AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ## Release 12790 {#release-12790}

-Summarized below are the continuous improvements for maintenance release 12697, which was publicly released on July 14, 2023.
-This maintenance release is an update from previous maintenance release 12549.
-Maintenance release 12697 replaces 12585 to rectify one issue.
+Summarized below are the continuous improvements for maintenance release 12790, which was publicly released on July 21, 2023.
+This maintenance release is an update from previous maintenance release 12697.

 2023.7.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.